Hawkynt/Randomizer/Readme.md

 * **Deterministic**: PRNGs generate sequences of numbers that are determined by an initial seed.
 The same seed will always produce the same sequence.

-* **Fast**: PRNGs are typically faster than true random number generators because they use algorithmic processes rather than physical phenomena.
+* **Fast**: PRNGs are typically faster than TRNG because they use algorithmic processes rather than physical phenomena.

 * **Reproducible**: Essential for applications where reproducibility is necessary, such as simulations and debugging.